 Flow Imaging Microscopy is a fast and automated method to see highly-resolved digital images of microscopic particles in a flowing liquid.
 Using FlowCam, you can very quickly learn about the size, count, shape, and identity of the particles in your sample.

 Their FlowCam design combined the benefits of a flow cytometer and a microscope in a single instrument.
-A sample of ocean water could be introduced into the system and particles were automatically and digitally imaged and analyzed.
+A sample of ocean water could be introduced into the system, and particles would be automatically, digitally imaged and analyzed.

 Today, FlowCam is an essential tool in particle characterization labs in a broad array of biologics and materials applications that care about the size, shape, and morphology of particles in solution: